libp2p/rust-libp2p/ROADMAP.md

 Use the browser's WebRTC stack to support [`/webrtc`](https://github.com/libp2p/specs/blob/master/webrtc/webrtc.md) and [`/webrtc-direct`](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md) from within the browser using rust-libp2p compiled to WASM.
+This makes rust-libp2p a truly end-to-end solution, enabling users to use rust-libp2p on both the client (browser) and server side.

 ## WebTransport